-After Cambridge and Oxford Universities and working in the Ministry of Finance, Zambia, I worked for nearly 25 years in the UK Treasury on economic policies (monetary, fiscal, and micro-economic).
+After Cambridge and Oxford Universities and 2 years in the Ministry of Finance, Zambia, I worked for nearly 25 years in the UK Treasury on economic policy.
 From 1986-1997, I held senior positions specialising in privatisation, economic regulation, competition and related supply side and industry policies.
 I had key responsibilities in the UK privatisation programme, including in relation to specific security sales; and developed skills in governance, management and change management.

 I was the first Chief Executive of the UK Debt Management Office.
 The DMO was established in 1998 with the aim "...to carry out the government's debt management policy of minimising financing costs over the longer term, taking account of risk, and to manage the aggregate cash needs of the Exchequer in the most cost effective way."
 The DMO is legally part of HM Treasury but operates at arms length from Ministers; and the Chief Executive has responsibility for operational decisions on debt and cash management and for day-to-day management of the office.

 During my 5 years at the DMO it developed as a centre of excellence with strong governance, risk management and accountability frameworks; and expanded its responsibilities across Government's financial balance sheet, maintaining service to the market throughout.